astral-fate/arduino-web-api/README.md

-# arduino-wep-api
+# Arduino-web-api

-The second task for Smart Method Summer Training, for Interntet of Things, and Data Systems
+The second task for Smart Method Summer Training Summer Program, for Interntet of Things, and Data Systems

 ## Table Of Content